 Enhances understanding and skills in food and nutrition research and evaluation with emphasis on survey methods.
 Examines decisions related to research ethics, study design, sampling, recruitment, instrument development and testing, data collection, and analysis plans.
 Development of a defendable proposal to conduct research in food and nutrition required.

 FDNT 662 - Applying Research Methods in Food and Nutrition

 Credits: 3

 Prerequisite: Department permission and FDNT 661 minimum grade of C.

 Conduct research in food and nutrition.
 Participate in decisions and activities related to study design, instrument construction and pilot testing, data management and analysis, interpretation and communication of results.

 FDNT 681 - Special Topics

 Credits: 1-3

-FDNT 696 - Experiental Practice in Dietetics
+FDNT 696 - Dietetic Internship

 Credits: 1-6

-Prerequisite: Enrolled in MS in Food and Nutrition - Dietitian Nutritionist-Program

-Engages in experiential learning in dietetics settings, both in the field and through simulation, to include, but not limited to community nutrition, food service settings, long-term care, and acute care.
+Prerequisite: Department permission and enrollment as intern or ISPP student.

+Supervised practice experience for students who are enrolled in IUP's accredited dietetic internship or Individualized Supervised Practice Pathway (ISPP) programs.

 FDNT 698 - Internship

 Credits: 1-6

 Supervised work experience for Food and Nutrition majors.
 Permission: Department chairperson.

-FDNT 770 - Clinical Nutrition Assessment

-Credits: 3

-Prerequisite: Enrolled in MS in Food and Nutrition, Dietitian-Nutritionist Program, or Department permission

-Analyze and evaluate dietary, biochemical, anthropometric, functional, socioeconomic, and clinical data to assess nutrition status of individuals and populations throughout the lifecycle.
-The Nutrition Care Process will be used to perform a nutrition diagnosis, plan a nutrition intervention, and evaluate and monitor the nutritional status using the appropriate professional language and documentation.

 FDNT 771 - Lifecycle Nutrition

 Credits: 3

 Prerequisite: Department permission

 Studies bodily functions at different stages of development under differing environmental conditions and at various levels of biological organization.

-FDNT 772 - Clinical Nutrition Therapy I
+FDNT 773 - Advanced Clinical Nutrition Therapy

 Credits: 3

-Prerequisite: "C" or better in FDNT 770, Enrolled in the MS in Food and Nutrition Dietitian-Nutritionist

-Program

-Applies the Nutrition Care Process to develop a nutrition diagnosis, intervention, and evaluation/monitoring to specific diseases/conditions such as CVD, diabetes, energy imbalances, upper gastrointestinal system and lower gastrointestinal system.

-FDNT 773 - Clinical Nutrition Therapy II

-Credits: 3
+Prerequisite: Department permission and undergraduate coursework in medical nutrition therapy.

-Investigates diet and nutrition in the pathophysiology, prevention and treatment of select diseases and conditions.
-Addresses measures of nutrition status, intervention, monitoring and evaluation using the nutrition standardized language and evidence-based practice.
+Provides in-depth investigation of diet and nutrition in the treatment of select diseases and conditions.
+Will address measures of nutritional status, intervention, monitoring and evaluation using nutrition standardized language and evidence-based practice.
+Focus will be on current nutrition issues impacting clinical practice.

 FDNT 795 - Thesis

 Credits: 1-4

 FDNT 799 - Independent Study in Food and Nutrition

 Credits: 1-3

 Prerequisite: Completion of two courses in the department requirement.
 Advanced study and/or selected research problems from the field of food and nutrition.
 May be taken for a maximum of three credits.

 Finance

 FIN 500 - Foundations of Finance

 Credits: 1.5

 Designed for EMBA students without prior Finance background to prepare them for MBA Financial Management course.
 Provides students with the concepts that constitute the base for finance theory and the foundations for the techniques used in making financial decisions.

 FIN 501 - Energy Finance

 Credits: 3

 Presents a strategic framework for examining energy finance strategies used primarily in the oil and gas industry.
 It discusses the wide range of tools available for financing energy projects such as equity, debt, tax credits and other methods used by corporations.
 It extends the financing framework by describing current theories and applications in developing the energy product and how it is priced and delivered to the end user.

 FIN 510 - Financial Institutions and Markets

 Credits: 3

-Prerequisite: FIN 630 or by permission of the Eberly College of Business and Information Technology
+Prerequisite: FIN 630 or by permission of the Eberly College of Business and Information Technology graduate coordinator.

-graduate coordinator.

 Dual-Listed Class

 A review of the structure of financial institutions, money, and capital markets.
 Provides knowledge of the theory and practices of managing financial institutions, with particular emphasis on the management of financial risks.
 This course covers the different types of depository and non-depository financial institutions, the different types of risks to which these institutions are exposed, and the different techniques used in covering these exposures.
 In addition, it will cover the different types of specialized financial markets and their instruments.

 FIN 520 - Investment Analysis

 Credits: 3

 Prerequisite: ACCT 301, FIN 310, FIN 324, or permission of Eberly College of Business and Information Technology graduate coordinator.

 Dual-Listed Class

 Integrates the work of various courses in the finance areas and familiarizes the student with the tools and techniques of research in the different areas of investments.

 FIN 524 - International Financial Management

 Credits: 3

 Prerequisite: FIN 310 or equivalent.